moodle-an-hochschulen/moodle-theme_boost_union/README.md

 Smart menus allow site administrators to create customizable menus that can be placed in different locations on the site, such as the site main menu, bottom mobile menu, and user menu.
 The menus can be configured to display different types of content, including links to other pages or resources, category links, or user profile links.
 On this page, you can create and manage smart menus.

+### Settings page "Recommendations"

+Boost Union performs just as good as how the whole Moodle instance is configured.
+On this page, you find recommendations and checks for the optimal Boost Union operation.
+If you think a particular recommendation does not apply to your instance, you can mute it.

 Capabilities
 ------------